HasnahSaid/data512_final_project/README.md

 ### Methodology
 Please refer to the Jupyter notebook and the R files.
 The process is also documneted in the final project report

+## Results
+1. Is there a correlation between getting fully vaccinated and the number of daily confirmed COVID-19 cases?
+   Yes, there was a correlation between vaccination and COVID-19 cases.
+The increase in vaccination leads to the decrease of COVID-19 cases and lowers the rate      of infection.
+2. Is there a correlation between vaccination and COVID-19 related hospitalizations?
+      I found that there was a linear correlation between the two; as the number of people who are fully vaccinated increases, the number of COVID-19 related           hospitalizations decreases.
+3. Is there a correlation between vaccination and COVID-19 related deaths?
+	Yes, my analysis showed that increasing vaccination decreases COVID-19 deaths
+4. Is there a correlation between COVID-19 cases and the unemployment rate in Fairfield County?
+   Yes, there is a correlation between unemployment and COVID-19 cases.
+The unemployment rate spiked significantly at the beginning of the pandemic and              stayed at higher rates than it was in 2018 and 2019

 ## License
 This repository is licensed under the MIT License and all the data are public domain